starrystarry33/fetch_take_home_test/README.md

      - Implement data validation checks at the ETL stage to ensure completeness.

 2. **Duplicate Data:**
-   - The `Dim_User` table contains 283 duplicate rows with non-unique IDs.
+   - The `User` file contains 283 duplicate rows with non-unique IDs.
 Recommendations:
      - Deduplicate the data by enforcing unique constraints on `user_id`.
      - Ensure proper logging and handling of duplicate user entries during ingestion.

 3. **Inconsistent Categories:**
-   - The `Fact_Receipt_Items` table has missing or inconsistent `category` and `categoryCode` values.
+   - The `Brands` file has missing or inconsistent `category` and `categoryCode` values.
 Recommendations:
      - Standardize these columns by mapping missing or incorrect values to predefined categories.
      - Maintain a reference table for valid categories and enforce checks during data loading.

 4. **Invalid Data:**
    - While no invalid data (e.g., negative values for `bonusPointsEarned` or `totalSpent`) was detected, this should be monitored continuously.

-5. **Scaling Concerns:**
-   - High volumes of incomplete or duplicated data can impact query performance.
-Recommended actions:
-     - Partition tables like `Fact_Receipt` and `Fact_Receipt_Items` by time (e.g., monthly) to optimize performance.
-     - Add indexes on frequently queried columns like `user_id`, `receipt_id`, and `brand_id`.

-By addressing these data quality issues, the overall reliability, and efficiency of the data model can be significantly improved.